songweizhi/MarkerMAG/README.md

       # upgrade with
       pip3 install --upgrade MarkerMAG

-+ You can also install MarkerMAG with Conda, which installs the third-party dependencies for you.
++ A Conda package for MarkerMAG is also available, which will install the third-party dependencies for you.
   However, you'll need to install usearch on your own as it's not available in conda due to license issue.

       conda create -n MarkerMAG -c bioconda -c songweizhi MarkerMAG